 - Click the Objective Map ID for the map you want to add to.

-- Provide the GUIDs for the Source and Correlation objectives; the title distinctions are for your organizational purposes, only, and don't impact how the objectives are handled.
+- GUIDs for the Source and Correlation objectives; these are for organizational purposes only, and don't impact how the objectives are handled.

-- Provide the relative Weight to indicate the strength of the correlation.
+- The relative Weight to indicate the strength of the correlation.
 Higher numbers indicate greater correlation; if you leave all correlations with the same weight, they are treated equally.

 - Keep in mind that all changes impact subdomains.